rosiethesupergeek/cafe/README.md

 ## Database Diagram

-Smart Draw was used to create a database schema to visualise the types of custom models the project requires.
-This schema was used as a guide to what needed to be added to each model.
-Below is the Database structure that this project is based on.
-The relationship between Entities Post, Author, Destination and Comment are shown in this diagram.
+ERDplus was used to create a database schema to visualise the types of database models this project needed.
+In hindsight this project could use a "customer" model which would allow for customer login and more customer data to be stored.

 ![ER Diagram](assets/ERD/Database_Diagram.jpg)